emdupre/core-git-course/_episodes/02-history.md

 teaching: 20
 exercises: 0
 questions:
-- "How does Git store information?"
+- "How does git store information?"
 objectives:
 - "Be able to view history of changes to a repository"
 - "Be able to view differences between commits"